 We have a list of available community resources that we expect to be updated on an ongoing basis, and a contact person, Jill Epstein, you can call.
 In addition, you will be connected to other mentors participating in Welcoming the Stranger who can offer advice and support.

 You are under no obligation to continue the relationship, but we hope that you will give it some time to develop; some new Mainers lack confidence in their English or may be feeling overwhelmed by their situation.
-If you’ve given the effort ample time and feel there’s no ‘connection’ or the relationship is not a comfortable or useful one, we ask that you discuss the matter with Jill.
+If you’ve given the effort ample time and feel there’s no ‘connection’ or the relationship is not a comfortable or useful one, we ask that you discuss the matter with the mentor organizer.

 No, you are not.
 Once you get to know the person, you may want to, but that is totally up to you.